 Distance Learning - These courses are taught through live video streaming, distance learning carts, computers, on campus by an off-site instructor.
-These courses may be graded traditionally, but only a semester grade will be given.
-The course grade will be included in the calculation of the student's GPA, Class Rank, and Honor Roll; therefore, students will be required to submit their dual credit grade to the school counselor prior to the end of semester.
+These courses may be graded traditionally, but only a semester grade will be given for dual credit courses.
+High school courses offered through distance learning will be assigned a quarter and semester grade.
+The course grades will be included in the calculation of the student's GPA, Class Rank, and Honor Roll; therefore, students will be required to submit their dual credit grade to the school courselor prior to the end of semester.